cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 - Ensure your Jekyll site has file `tools/deploy.sh`.
 Otherwise, copy it from here to your Jekyll site.

-- Furthermore, if you have committed `Gemfile.lock` to the repo, and your runtime system is not Linux, don't forget to update the platform list in the lockfile:
+- Furthermore, if you have committed `Gemfile.lock` to the repo, and your runtime system is not Linux, don't forget to update the platform list in the lock file:

   ```console
   $ bundle lock --add-platform x86_64-linux